AMRUTHARK/trayvo/SENDGRID_SETUP.md

 # SendGrid Email Setup Guide

-This guide explains how to set up SendGrid for sending registration invitation emails.
-SendGrid is **recommended for Render deployments** as it works reliably without network restrictions.
+This guide explains how to set up SendGrid for sending registration invitation emails using the **SendGrid Web API**.
+This is **recommended for Render deployments** as it uses HTTPS (port 443) which is much more reliable than SMTP and eliminates connection timeout issues.

-## Why SendGrid?
+## Why SendGrid Web API?

-- ✅ **Works reliably on Render** (no SMTP blocking issues)
+- ✅ **Works reliably on Render** (uses HTTPS, no SMTP blocking issues)
+- ✅ **No connection timeouts** (Web API is more stable than SMTP)
 - ✅ **Free forever** (100 emails/day, no credit card required)
 - ✅ **Better deliverability** than Gmail SMTP
 - ✅ **No 2-Step Verification needed**
 - ✅ **Professional email service**
+- ✅ **Faster and more reliable** than SMTP connections

 ## Step 1: Create SendGrid Account